lkotlarenko/Project-To-Do-List/README.md

 ## Time

-- Time spend on this project: '2' days.
+- Time spent on this project: '2' days.

 ---